FACTBOX-Tokyo tightens security for slain Shinzo Abe's funeral | Law-Order

 FACTBOX-Tokyo tightens security for slain Shinzo Abe's funeral

-With scores of foreign VIPs among those attending the funeral at Tokyo's Nippon Budokan, they do not appear to be taking any chances.
-Here is what we know about the security plans: - Roads around the venue will be closed for the event, which begins at 2 p.m.
+With scores of foreign VIPs among those attending the funeral at Tokyo's Nippon Budokan, here is what we know about the security plans: - Roads around the venue will be closed for the event, which begins at 2 p.m.

 Japan's state funeral for former Prime Minister Shinzo Abe on Tuesday is under the spotlight as authorities seek to avoid the kind of security blunders exposed in his assassination in July.